BhanuPrakashNani/Resume-Builder-Java/README.md

 1. Formatting Options
 The present project returns a fixed formatted text file of the resume.
 The next step is to provide various formatting options for the user while giving the information.
   Formatting options like
-⋅⋅* headings
+    * headings
-⋅⋅* subheadings
+    * subheadings
-⋅⋅* lists
+    * lists
-⋅⋅* normal text
+    * normal text
-⋅⋅* quotes
+    * quotes
-⋅⋅* hyperlinks
+    * hyperlinks
-⋅⋅* alignment
+    * alignment
     and all other necessary options.

-Formats
+2. Templates

-Templates
+  * Default Templates
+    Having more number of default templates to chose from.
-Custom Templates
+  * Custom Templates
+    Allow the user to customize the template as required.

 # UML Diagram
+UML Diagram for the project.
 ![UML Diagram](https://github.com/BhanuPrakashNani/OOPS-Java-Project/blob/master/UML-OOPS.png)